The 6 Best Online Computer Vision Courses for Beginners

 An online course by the University at Buffalo and the State University of New York on Coursera

-Description: This computer vision course helps beginners understand what Computer Vision is and how it is used to make computers see.
+This computer vision course helps beginners understand what Computer Vision is and how it is used to make computers see.
 The course covers digital signage processing, neuroscience, and artificial intelligence (AI).
-This course is designed for beginners and those looking for a refresher course in mathematical Computer Vision concepts and Matlab.
+This course is designed for beginners and those looking for a refresher course in mathematical Computer Vision concepts and MATLAB.

-Our Review: The course is a good introduction to getting started with Computer Vision.
+The course is a good introduction to getting started with Computer Vision.
 However, we wished the course was a bit more in-depth and with more practical exercises as well as detailed coding assignments.
 Overall, it’s suitable for absolute beginners to develop fundamental knowledge in image processing.

 6. Become a Computer Vision Expert